-The first six sectors may be intuitively considered as strongly hit by the crisis, the last two are deemed less concerned.
+I have analysed the data and I believe that the first six sectors may be intuitively considered as strongly hit by the crisis.
+Using the same data I also believe that the last two are less affected.
 These sectors are macro-sectors: they include all geographies and many sub-sectors (e.g. for transportation: rail, airlines, airports, toll roads etc.).

 Obviously, applying such a methodology on a specific case would require that such a macro-sector be narrowed into a credible peer group.
-It is worth noticing that geographies may experience different dynamics (the timing of the crisis and the response of governments are not the same).
+It is worth noting that geographies may experience different dynamics (the timing of the crisis and the response of governments have not been the same).